lzwjava/blog-source/_posts/2022-12-28-creative-ideas.md

 Nowadays, I can get many useful answers from ChatGPT.
 However, I still need to click here and there and input some codes and texts to do my job.
 I hope all these can be done by it.
 So I propose the idea of AutoGPT - automatically do your computer work.

+### Mask Microphone - Don't disturb housemates when in meetings

+When I work in a global company, I need to join a lot of online meetings.
+My housemates too.
+They are not my direct colleagues.
+They work in other apartments.
+They sometimes warn me that my voice is too loud.
+However, If I need to go outside the meeting room every time, it is very inconvenient.

+I think if we can make mask microphones, it will help a lot in these situations.
+So I can wear a mask microphone, so my voice will not spread to nearby seats.